-Apollo [1] generates test inputs for PHP, checks the execution for crashes, and validates the output's conformance to HTML standards.
-The goal of ARDILLA is different: to find security vulnerabilities.
-ARDILLA uses the test-input generator subcomponent of Apollo as a black box.
-ARDILLA's taint propagation implementation is partially based on that of Apollo, but we enhanced it significantly by adding propagation across function calls, taint filters, taint sinks, and tracing taint across database calls.
+The Apollo tool that we have previously developed [1] generates test inputs for PHP, checks the execution for crashes and validates the output's conformance to HTML standards.
+The goal of ARDILLA is entirely different: to find security vulnerabilities.
+In ARDILLA, we used the test-input generator subcomponent of Apollo as a black box.
+ARDILLA's taint propagation implementation is also partially based on that of Apollo, but is enhanced significantly by adding support for propagation across function calls, taint filters, taint sinks, and taint tracing across database calls.